 Some dogs can have advanced heartworm disease.
 This means that the heartworms have been present long enough to cause substantial damage to the heart, lungs, blood vessels, kidneys, and liver.
 A few of these cases will be so far advanced that it will be safer to just treat the organ damage rather than risk treatment to kill the worms.
-Dogs in this condition are not likely to live more than a few weeks or months.

-Treatment to kill adult worms: An injectable drug to kill adult heartworms is given for two days.
+An injectable drug to kill adult heartworms is given for two days.
 It kills the adult heartworms in the heart and adjacent vessels over a period of about 30 days.

 Complete rest is essential after treatment: Some adult worms die in a few days and start to decompose; the remainder will die within a month.
 As they break up, they are carried to the lungs, where they lodge in the small blood vessels and are eventually reabsorbed by the body.
 This is a dangerous period, and it is absolutely essential that the dog be kept quiet and not be allowed to exercise for 1 month following treatment.
 The first week after the injections is very critical because the worms are dying.
 A cough is noticeable for 7 to 8 weeks after treatment in many heavily infected dogs.